pace-neutrons/pace-developers/python_interface/design/02_pace_python_implementation_discussion.md

 m = Matlab()

 # We cannot directly create a variable in the Matlab base namespace
-# So we first create it in Python using the default matlab.double ctor and get its memory address
+# So we first create it in Python using the default matlab.double constructor and get its memory address
 import matlab
 mm = matlab.double([[1, 2, 3], [4, 5, 6], [7, 8, 9]])
 addr_py = mm._data.buffer_info()[0]